 Eve Monzingo and George Lawler are a married couple who have been playing music and teaching together since they met in 2004.
 Both are experienced in a wide variety of styles of folk music from Greece, the Balkans, Turkey, and the Middle East.
 They have presented many educational workshops at Chicago area schools and universities, directed music programs for youths, and performed with a wide variety of music groups.

 George Lawler is an accomplished percussionist and music producer who has been involved in the Chicago music scene for over 20 yrs.
 He has been playing drum set for 33 years, and is adept at many genres of percussion, from ancient to electronic, with an emphasis on styles from the Middle East and Mediterranean region.
-George learned the art of Middle Eastern percussion in Chicago through a 12 year mentorship with Tunisian master percussionist Najib Bhari.
+George began learning the art of Middle Eastern percussion in 1995 through a 12 year mentorship with Tunisian master percussionist Najib Bhari.

 Eve is passionate about music education and has presented music workshops and assemblies at many schools around Chicago.
-Since 2007, she has been the musical director for the Orpheus Hellenic Folklore Society’s youth and adult Greek folk music groups.
+From 2007-2017, she was the musical director for the Orpheus Hellenic Folklore Society‘s youth and adult Greek folk music groups.
 Eve has taught group ensembles and workshops at the Old Town School of Music, KlezKanada in Montreal, the University of Chicago and Roosevelt University.
-She taught private lessons on piano, clarinet, flute and saxophone at Leapin’ Lyrics Music School in Geneva Illinois for eight years and currently teaches private lessons from her home in Chicago.

 Eve began her journey into folk music by earning the Ethnic Folk Arts Apprenticeship Grant from the Illinois Art Council to study Greek clarinet music under Jim Stoynoff when she was still a teenager.
-She then went on to earn scholarships to attend various folk music conferences, including the YIVO Institute for Jewish Research and Culture (commonly call Klezcamps), the Eastern European Folklife Group’s Balkan Music and Dance Camps, and Simon Shaheen’s Arabic Music Retreat.
+She then went on to earn scholarships to attend various folk music conferences, including the YIVO Institute for Jewish Research and Culture, the Eastern European Folklife Group’s Balkan Music and Dance Camps, and Simon Shaheen’s Arabic Music Retreat.

 Eve received her degree from Roosevelt University where she studied classical composition and music theory with Dr. Robert Lombardo.
 Her composition credits include 1st prize in the American Jewish Song Festival (1994), 2nd prize in the Midwest American Chapter of Women Composers competition (1996), and 2nd prize for her string quartet in the Virginia and Seymour LaRock Composition Competition (2001).
 Her compositions are featured on the recordings “Sweet Home Bukovina” by the Chicago Klezmer Ensemble (1996) and “Trumpets” by the Amsterdam based klezmer group, DiFidl-Kapelye(2006).